yugabyte/yugabyte-db/docs/content/latest/deploy/checklist.md

 - Both local or remote attached storage work with YugabyteDB.
 Since YugabyteDB internally replicates data for fault tolerance, remote attached storage which which does its own additional replication is not a requirement.
 Local disks often offer better performance at a lower cost.
 - Multi-disk nodes
       - Do not use RAID across multiple disks.
 YugabyteDB can natively handle multi-disk nodes (JBOD).
-      - Create a data directory on each of the data disks and specify a comma separated list of those directories to the yb-master and yb-tserver processes via the --fs_data_dirs flag
+      - Create a data directory on each of the data disks and specify a comma separated list of those directories to the yb-master and yb-tserver processes via the `--fs_data_dirs` flag.
 - Mount settings
-      - XFS is the recommended filesystem
+      - XFS is the recommended filesystem.
-      - Use the `noatime` setting when mounting the data drives
+      - Use the `noatime` setting when mounting the data drives.

 ### Network